How to calculate moving sum and moving average using Numpy Convolve?

 In our example “same” just skipped the lowest values.

-See also How to shuffle an array in Numpy?
+See also How to Generate a 3D Meshgrid Array in Numpy

 “Full” we will see as the latest one.